In Vitro Fertilization (IVF)

 And, finally, surgery is always expensive because it usually involves operating rooms in hospitals (or surgicenters), in addition to physician fees, and both of those are usually quite costly.
 Medical insurances usually do not cover voluntary tubal reversals, either.

 Other important considerations include whether you and your partner would need other medical interventions, like IVF, to conceive, even after a successful tubal reversal surgery.
 For example, if you had a tubal ligation 20 years ago and you are now wanting to have another baby at age 42, chances are, even with open tubes, you may end up needing IVF due to age-related diminished ovarian reserve.
+Learn more about IVF after 40 here.
 These factors should be taken into account when choosing between tubal reversal surgery and IVF.

 Read more about IVF Treatment